Silhouetted man and child standing on a sandy beach near the water, with a clear sky and distant landforms in the background.

 A structured space to connect with other fathers navigating similar experiences.

 Facilitated by Brandon Wong, who works specifically with dads and individuals navigating life transitions in San Diego and across California via telehealth.
-Reach out for information about individual therapy, the dads group, or to decide which is the best fit to support you in this particular season.

 Support for you as a dad can help you…